hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 - <button>Ctrl + A</button> will bring you to the start of the command you are writing.
 - <button>Ctrl + E</button> will bring you to the end of the command.

+**Exercise**

+1. Checking the output of the `history` command, how many commands have you typed in so far?
+2. Use the up arrow key to check the command you used before `history` command.
+What is it?
+Does it make sense?

 ## Commands, options, and keystrokes covered

 ```